The Spontaneous personality is one that is impulsive and unpredictable.

 Are you easily bored by routine and crave excitement?

 If so, there’s a good chance you have a Spontaneous personality type.

 Spontaneous personality types are often seen as the life of the party.

 They are outgoing and enjoy being in the moment.

 They are also good at thinking on their feet and coming up with new ideas.

-However, there are also many benefits to having a Spontaneous personality type that go beyond being fun to be around.
+However, there are also many benefits to having a Spontaneous personality type that goes beyond being fun to be around.